The Debate | FDA Oversight and Medical Imaging Equipment Servicing

 “The continued availability of third party entities to service and repair medical devices is critical to the functioning of the U.S. healthcare system.”

-IAMERs and AAMI are essentially taking the position that they’re looking out for the little guys, yet it’s worth noting there are all different sizes and types of third party servicers and medical imaging parts providers.
+IAMERs is essentially taking the position that it is looking out for the little guys, yet it’s worth noting there are all different sizes and types of third party servicers and medical imaging parts providers.
 Some stick to much more stringent training requirements, quality assurance, and validation processes than others.
 So, the quality of the parts and level of service a healthcare organization receives will certainly depend on those it partners with.

 There are also organizations, such as Technical Prospects, that actively pursue ways to document a commitment to quality, including ISO 9001: 2015 certification.